Data Collection Methods

 Secondary data is a type of data that has already been published in books, newspapers, magazines, journals, online portals etc. There is an abundance of data available in these sources about your research area in business studies, almost regardless of the nature of the research area.
 Therefore, application of appropriate set of criteria to select secondary data to be used in the study plays an important role in terms of increasing the levels of research validity and reliability.

-These criteria include, but not limited to date of publication, credential of the author, reliability of the source, quality of discussions, depth of analyses, the extent of contribution of the text to the development of the research area etc.
+These criteria include, but not limited to date of publication, credential of the author, reliability of the source, quality of discussions, depth of analyses, the extent of contribution of the text to the development of the research area etc. Secondary data collection is discussed in greater depth in Literature Review chapter.

 Primary Data Collection Methods

-Quantitative data collection methods are based in mathematical calculations in various formats.
+Quantitative data collection methods are based on mathematical calculations in various formats.
 Methods of quantitative data collection and analysis include questionnaires with closed-ended questions, methods of correlation and regression, mean, mode and median and others.

 Quantitative methods are cheaper to apply and they can be applied within shorter duration of time compared to qualitative methods.
 Moreover, due to a high level of standardisation of quantitative methods, it is easy to make comparisons of findings.